kjepo/ludvig/README.md

 `Ludvig::ALIGN_LEFT`,
 or
 `Ludvig::ALIGN_RIGHT`.
-The `opacity` is a value 0-100 (default 100, no transparency) while `border` draws a simple border around the bounding box (not the image) which is useful for debugging.
+The `opacity` is a value 0-100 (default 100 - no transparency) while `border`, when true, draws a simple border around the bounding box (not the image) which is useful for debugging.

-Successive calls to `image` places each image left-to-right on the document.
+Successive calls to `image` places each image left-to-right on the document when no bounding box is specified.

-- Placing text
+- `text`

 ```
 $ludvig->text("Fie foo fum",